xmonader/info_foundation/docs/collaboration/circles_roles.md

-## Roles & Responsibilities
+## Circle Roles & Responsibilities

 ![](https://images.unsplash.com/photo-1464226066583-1bc72dd433a3?ixlib=rb-0.3.5&s=0e530a817608a163047730f955c592fc&auto=format&fit=crop&w=1650&q=80)

 ### Circle Coordinator

 * Coordinates (helps) a team of people working on one or more stories
-* make sure [circle_template](circle_template.md) is properly done and put in https://github.com/threefoldfoundation/info_foundation/blob/master/docs/circles/
+* make sure [circle_template](circle_template.md) is properly filled in and put in https://github.com/threefoldfoundation/info_foundation/blob/master/docs/circles/
+* make sure all members have their page on [contributor pages location](/docs/contributors/tf_contributor_template.md}
 * A Circle is a team on trello e.g. https://trello.com/tf_foundation/members
-* Circle Owner needs to make sure
+* Circle Coordinator needs to make sure
   * People understand our Agile principles of working together
   * People are helped to find their way into our community & our tools & information
   * People are happy to contribute and are motivated/passionate
   * Eliminate all blockers which people might experience
-* Circle Owners are often also story owners \(of X nr of stories\)
+* Circle Coordinator are often also story owners \(of X nr of stories\)
-* A Circle Owner is not a controller ! its a person at service of his team.
+* A Circle Coordinatsor is not a controller ! its a person at service of his team.
 A Scrum Master = a coach/coordinator.

 ### Board Owner